-Effective 1 June 2023, Subscriber Private Keys must be protected per the following requirements.
-The CA will obtain a contractual representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Private Keys in a cryptographic module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+:
+Subscriber Private Keys must be protected per the following requirements.
+The CA will obtain a contractual representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Private Keys in a cryptographic module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, FIPS 140-3 Level 2, or Common Criteria EAL 4+:

-- (iv) Subscriber uses a cryptographic module meeting the specified requirement; - (v) Subscriber uses a cloud-base key generation and protection solution with the following requirements: a.
+- (i) Subscriber uses a cryptographic module meeting the specified requirement; - (ii) Subscriber uses a cloud-base key generation and protection solution with the following requirements: a.
 Key creation, storage, and usage of Private Key must remain within the security boundaries of the cloud solution's cryptographic module that conforms to the specified requirements; b.
-Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key. - (vi) Subscriber uses a Signing Service which meets the requirements of Code Signing Baseline Requirements section 6.2.7.3.
+Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key. - (iii) Subscriber uses a Signing Service which meets the requirements of Code Signing Baseline Requirements section 6.2.7.3.

-Subscriber Key Pairs must be generated and protected in a cryptographic module that meets or exceed FIPS 140-2 Level 2 certification standards.
+Subscriber Key Pairs must be generated and protected in a cryptographic module that meets or exceed FIPS 140-2 Level 2, FIPS 140-3 Level 2, or Common Criteria EAL 4+ certification standards.

-Subscriber Key Pairs must be generated and protected in a cryptographic module that meets or exceed FIPS 140-2 Level 3 certification standards.
+Subscriber Key Pairs must be generated and protected in a cryptographic module that meets or exceed FIPS 140-2 Level 3, FIPS 140-3 Level 3, or Common Criteria EAL 4+ certification standards.

-In the case a CA managed and hosted cryptographic module is used, the Key Pairs will be generated and protected in a cryptographic module that meets FIPS 140-2 Level 3 certification standards.
-Other Aspects of Key Pair Management
+In the case a CA managed and hosted cryptographic module is used, the Key Pairs will be generated and protected in a cryptographic module that meets FIPS 140-2 Level 3, FIPS 140-3 Level 3, or Common Criteria EAL 4+ certification standards.

+6.3 Other Aspects of Key Pair Management

-6.2.12 Public Key Archival
+6.3.1 Public Key Archival

-6.2.13 Certificate Operational Periods and Key Pair Usage Periods
+6.3.2 Certificate Operational Periods and Key Pair Usage Periods